 As I mentioned before in the past, I get bored quickly.
 It has its disadvantages, but it also has many advantages.
 By getting bored quickly, I’m more likely to be on the same level of my students and keep them engaged.
 It also leads to changes.
+Can you guess what changes we’re making today?
+(Well, the picture kind of spoils it…) Think-pair-share!

 I have used Think-Pair-Share over and over in my classroom through the years – most especially during an observation as a method to get students thinking and talking about content.
 But really, I was tired of it and I found that some students turned it into a think what else I can talk about- pair up with my best buddy- and share how my weekend went kind of thing.
 There were also those students who sat back and let their partner share the entire time.
 To engage both students, I tried saying, okay now switch, the other partner shares – but I heard “I think the same thing as you” responses.
 It just wasn’t working like I wanted it to.
 I’m sure you can relate.